 Data-in-transit is usually compromised through a man-in-the-middle attack using a sniffer like Ettercap, NAI Sniffer, Wireshark, or TCPDump.

-My next post will contain a more thorough discussion on sniffing, man-in-the-middle-attacks, and data-in-motion encryption.
-It will also include excerpts of an experiment where I compared sniffing results on an FTP connection and FTPS and SFTP connections, so stay tuned for that.
+Here's a post that contains a more thorough discussion on sniffing, man-in-the-middle-attacks, and data-in-motion encryption.
+It also include excerpts of a demo where I compared sniffing results on an FTP connection and FTPS and SFTP connections, so you might want to check that out after this article.

 In the meantime, let me just say that a man-in-the-middle attack can enable an attacker to acquire a user's username and password if the user is using an insecure protocol like FTP, which unfortunately carries these login credentials in plaintext.